Advice from Departments

 What course(s) should a student plan to take in their first year if they intend to major/minor in your department/program?

 Any 100-level course is a great place to start!
-We especially recommend JS148, “Inclusion and Exclusion: Dilemmas in Israeli Society” (fall) and JS188 “What is Judaism?” (spring).
+We especially recommend JS 181, “Conceptions of Jews and Judaism” (fall) and JS 182 “Jews, Judaism, and the Modern World” (spring).

 What course(s), if any, does your department/program offer that would fulfill a distribution and/or diversity requirement?